transkatgirl/Tapestry-Loom/README.md

 If you are running llama-server on the same device as Tapestry Loom (and you are using the default port), you do not need to explicitly specify an endpoint URL when filling out the "OpenAI-style Completions" and "OpenAI-style ChatCompletions" templates.

+#### Recommended models

+If you are new to working with LLM base models, [Trinity-Mini-Base-Pre-Anneal](https://huggingface.co/mradermacher/Trinity-Mini-Base-Pre-Anneal-GGUF) or ([Trinity-Nano-Base-Pre-Anneal](https://huggingface.co/mradermacher/Trinity-Nano-Base-Pre-Anneal-GGUF) if you have <32GB of VRAM) is a good first model to try.

 ### Tokenization server (optional)

 See [tapestry-tokenize](./tapestry-tokenize/README.md) for more information on how to configure and use the (optional) tokenization server.